klientjs/open-stack-cli/README.md

 For now, you can you following libraries :

-`react` : Setup your project for exporting React components (for react additionnal libraries only) `react-app` : Setup your project as create-react-app (for web application only)
+`react` : Setup your project for exporting React components (for React components libraries only)

+`react-app` : Setup your project as create-react-app does (for web application only)

-**Caution : This should be used just after create command (in fresh blank project) with no untracked files present**
+**Caution : This should be used just after "configure" command (in fresh blank project) with no untracked files present**

 ```bash
 $ npx open-stack create ./example